oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 #### Updating 'attachment' of Management Network on specific Host
 ![Editing Network Attachment Dialog with DNS configuration](editNetworkAttachmentDialogWithDnsConfiguration.png "Editing Network Attachment Dialog with DNS configuration")

+### Testing

+* When no DNS is defined, the host predefined one remains configured.
+This is the case upon upgrade to ovirt-4.1 or fresh installation.
+* When adding a host, its DNS is taken from the logical management network, overridden by network attachment.